amadea-system/GabbyGums/README.md

 https://discord.gg/Xwhk89T

 ## How to add Gabby Gums to your server
-You can get the invite link for the main instance that I host at the support server linked above If you are having problems self hosting Gabby Gums, please join the support server and ask for assistance
+You can get the invite link for the main instance that I host at the support server linked above.
+If you are having problems self hosting Gabby Gums, please join the support server and ask for assistance.
+Eventually there will instructions included here for configureing and running the bot yourself.